 Lavandula Angustifolia /Lavender: Lavender is ideal for almost every skin type.
 It is recognized for its regenerative effect on damaged and fragile skin and works to combat excessively dry atmospheres (hint: take on the plane).
 Wonderful post-shave or wax to soothe inflammation and definitely to calm sunburn, heat rash, itching and insect/bug bites.
 Use to prevent wind and sun damage and with yarrow to heal the skin from those harsh elements.
 Soothe baby by massaging into the feet and hands.

 Achillea Millefolium / Yarrow: Mildly anti-bacterial and antiseptic.
-Great for problem skin, especially acne and dermal infections.
-Use to help heal skin that has been weathered by external elements especially sun and wind-damaged skin (great for skiers, sailors and surfers – hmmm all s’s).
-A wonderful wound cleaner and a perfect aftershave because of its styptic properties. *If you suffer from endometriosis research yarrow as a possible therapy for you.
+Great for problem skin, especially acne and dermal infections and for soothing itchy skin associated with eczema.
+Use to heal skin weathered by the elements – especially sun and wind-damaged skin (great for skiers, sailors and surfers – hmmm all s’s).
+A wonderful wound cleaner and a perfect aftershave because of its styptic properties. *If you suffer from endometriosis research yarrow as a possible internal aromatherapy for you.